jasdumas/DouglasFir/notes.md

 * Alter permission of files with `chmod 777 /home/jasdumas/amborella.fasta.txt` command which give other users read/write access to everyone

 * rename/re-download generic file name `sequence.fasta` to `vinifera.fasta`

+* Run the python script on the other fasta files!